 An insulated MEN link should be green or green/yellow.

 In case the switchboard is installed outdoors, it needs special attention while establishing earthing and the MEN connection.
 After testing the installation, you need to recheck the MEN connection.

 Main Earth Conductor

-- The CSA of any copper main earthing conductor should not be less than 4 mm².
+The cross sectional area of any copper main earthing conductor should not be less than 4 mm².

-- The smallest aluminium conductor which can be used as a main earthing conductor is 11 mm².
+The smallest aluminium conductor which can be used as a main earthing conductor is 16mm².

 Main earth resistance

 The resistance of the main earthing conductor is measured at these two points: